About this report

 91944: Explore data using a statistical enquiry process

 This standard requires the exploration of data using a statistical enquiry cycle.
-The statistical enquiry cycle used for investigating statistics or probability in Aotearoa New Zealand is the PPDAC cycle.
-The cycle consists of five stages: Problem, Plan, Data, Analysis, Conclusion.
+In Aotearoa New Zealand, this cycle is the PPDAC cycle, consisting of five stages: Problem, Plan, Data, Analysis, Conclusion.

-The statistical enquiry process can follow one of four styles of investigation: comparison (numerical comparison of two or more groups), relationship (between two numerical variables), time series, or experimental probabilities (involving events with at least two stages).
-The submitted evidence needs to include an understanding of the relevant contextual knowledge and statistical understanding applicable to exploring data.
-This involves the use of appropriate statistical language and technology.
+Investigations can follow one of four styles: comparison (numerical comparison of two or more groups), relationship (between two numerical variables), time series (numerical variable over time), or experimental probabilities (involving events with at least two stages).
+Evidence must demonstrate an understanding of relevant contextual knowledge and statistical concepts, using appropriate language and technology.

-At Excellence, evidence of statistical insight requires statistical and contextual knowledge to be incorporated into the completed investigation.
-To facilitate this the context needs to be familiar and accessible.
-When using secondary data, care needs to be taken to ensure that the data points on the graph can be readily identified in context.
+At Excellence, statistical insight requires incorporating both statistical and contextual knowledge into the investigation.
+To facilitate contextual insight, the context should be familiar and accessible.
+When using secondary data, care must be taken to ensure that data points on the graph can be readily identified in context.
+Statistical insight requires a deeper understanding of statistical concepts.
+For example, students might critique the data collection process by suggesting improvements and explaining which aspects of the graph need further interpretation and why.

 91945: Use mathematical methods to explore problems that relate to life in Aotearoa New Zealand or the Pacific

-For Achieved, this standard involves using mathematical methods that are appropriate to the problems and communicating accurate mathematical information related to the context of the problem.
-Evidence of at least four appropriate methods is required from at least two of number, algebra, measurement, or geometry and space.
+Achieved involves using mathematical methods that are appropriate to the problems and communicating accurate mathematical information related to the context of the problem.
+Evidence must include at least four suitable methods drawn from at least two areas: number, algebra, measurement, or geometry and space.

 91574: Apply linear programming methods in solving problems

-This standard requires selecting and using linear programming methods in solving problems.
-This process needs to include demonstrating a knowledge of concepts and terms relevant to the methods being applied.
-Access to appropriate technology that allows for the development and communication of thinking can contribute to more fluency in the problem-solving process.
+This standard requires selecting and using linear programming methods to solve problems.
+The process must include demonstrating knowledge of concepts and terms relevant to the methods applied.
+Access to appropriate technology can support the development and communication of thinking, contributing to greater fluency in solving problems.

 Where grades were changed in moderation, further development in solving problems relevant to the context was needed.
 The application of contextually relevant methods was sometimes not visible in the representations provided as evidence.
-Adequate communication around what the solution represents and how the methods were used to find the solution were other reasons for some provided evidence not meeting the standard.
+Inadequate communication around what the solution represents and how the methods are used to find the solution were also reasons for some evidence provided not meeting the standard.

 91587: Apply systems of simultaneous equations in solving problems